-Flour, brown sugar, and salt are combined with two leavening ingredients — baking powder and baking soda.
-They both help the muffins rise — the baking powder does most of the rising, while the baking soda keeps the muffins tender and soft.
+To make the muffins, whisk flour, brown sugar, baking powder, baking soda and salt together.
+We use both baking powder and baking soda — the baking powder does most of the rising, while the baking soda keeps the muffins tender and soft.

-Then, we mix vegetable oil, an egg, milk and vanilla extract.
+For the wet ingredients, we mix vegetable oil, an egg, milk and vanilla extract together.
 That’s stirred into some sour cream, which adds flavor and even more moisture to the muffins.
-Everything is combined, chocolate chips are added and you’re done.
+Finally, mix the wet and dry ingredients together, and then add chocolate chips and you’re done.
 Told you it was easy.

 These muffins are easy to make.
 We especially love these when we’re in the mood for something other than cereal, we’ll skip pancakes and make these for breakfast instead.
 This chocolate chip muffin recipe makes 9 muffins.
 Since most standard muffin tins have 12 muffin cups, in our recipe we ask that you add 1 to 2 tablespoons of water to the empty cups.
 This way the cups with water will heat up at the same rate as the cups with muffin batter, helping the muffins cook evenly.